Scribbles & Wanderlust

 For a final once-over, feel free to read my Manuscript Wishlist post, follow submission guidelines, read up on Publishers Marketplace deals, check out my clients page and book deals records, and catch up on this blog once in a while to read my thoughts and reviews of published works.
 Every little bit helps to getting representation!
 Oh, and as a reminder:

 ALWAYS seeking: diversity.
 Race, ethnicity, gender identity, sexual orientation, ability, mentality, health, economic status, religious affiliation, all of it.
-The obvious shouldn’t need to be said — that I want my projects to reflect the beautiful diversity of the world, that I want to see and share with others life through another’s eyes, that I want to see these differences expressed through art and creation and culture, that these books need to be on bookshelves — but that’s the state of things.
-So yes, there is no question to it: I want diversity.
+I want my clients’ projects to reflect the beautiful diversity of the world, I want to see and share with others life through another’s eyes, I want to see these differences expressed through art and creation and culture, to show that these books need to be on bookshelves.

-ALWAYS open to queries: even during times of the year when publishing seems extra busy, or extra slow, or I’m on vacation or traveling — I am open to queries.
-I never close.
+Open to queries: even during times of the year when publishing seems extra busy, or extra slow, or I’m on vacation or traveling — I am open to queries.
 I read every single query.
-It’s unfair to you as the writer to try to keep track of all the agents who are opened or closed, and (selfishly) it’s unfair to me to be closed when something truly remarkable could have been in my inbox for me to represent.
-SO!
 With that said, if I’m busy or traveling or on vacation, I’ll have an away message up with clear, simple instructions about what will happen with your query in the time I’m away.
-I am never closed to queries.
+Please note that though I’ve never closed to queries in the ten years I’ve been an agent, it is taking me longer to read and review the queried manuscripts I’ve requested.

-NEVER seeking: anything set in space, anything set in the future, thrillers and suspense (psychological, military, legal, political, or otherwise), Greek or Roman-inspired narratives (I’m sorry, I’m just not into it), all nonfiction (poems, essays, memoirs, how-tos, everything nonfiction), scripts or screenplays, paranormal romance, erotica.
-If your project uses any of these concepts to describe it, it’s an automatic no. I’m not the agent for any of these projects, so please do not send them to me.
+NOT actively seeking: anything set in space, anything set in the future, thrillers and suspense (psychological, military, legal, political, or otherwise), Greek or Roman-inspired narratives (I’m sorry, I’m just not into it), all nonfiction (poems, essays, memoirs, how-tos, everything nonfiction), scripts or screenplays, short story collections, picture books, chapter books, graphic novels, paranormal romance, smut, erotica, high spice.
+If your project uses any of these descriptors, it’s an automatic no. I’m not the agent for any of these projects, so please do not send them to me.

 ~~~

 I hope this is helpful!
-I’m looking forward to receiving great manuscripts and selling lots in 2022!
+I’m looking forward to receiving great manuscripts in 2025!

 Posted in agenting | 0 Comments | Tagged agenting, personal